CLM implementation doesn't have tobe a multi-year project.

 The 80/20 rule of CLM adoption

 80% of CLM implementation success comes from change management, not technology.
-The best CLM system in the world fails if legal teams continue drafting in Word and storing contracts in email.
+The best CLM system will underdeliver if legal teams continue drafting in Word and storing contracts in email.
 Invest disproportionately in training, incentives, and making the new system easier than the old way.

 Integration with Sourcing and Procurement Systems